RedJuluDev/calculator/README.md

-# calculator
+# Calculator
-A neat little Console Calculator
+A neat little Console Calculator!

+You download (Zip) extract it and run main